smeredith/smeredith.github.io/_drafts/freebsd-laptop.md

 ### Update the firmware

-First, you need to update the firmware on the WiFi card.
+First, I updated the firmware on the WiFi card.
-This didn't seem to affect the operation of the card under Windows so if you need to reinstall that OS in the future, it should be fine.
+This didn't seem to affect the operation of the card under Windows, so if you need to reinstall that OS in the future, it should be fine.

 To update the firmware, you need the kernel source.
 If you didn't check the "src" box during installation, you can download the version that matched your installed version and extract the files:

-    fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/386/11.0-RELEASE/src.txz
+    $ fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/386/11.0-RELEASE/src.txz
-    tar -C / -xzvf src.txz
+    $ tar -C / -xzvf src.txz

 You don't need to build the kernel, but the files are required for the next step, building and installing the WiFi firmware:

-    cd /usr/ports/net/bwn-firmware-kmod
+    # cd /usr/ports/net/bwn-firmware-kmod
-    make install clean
+    # make install clean

 ### Enable WiFi

-Add these two lines to `/boot/loader.conf`:
+I added these two lines to `/boot/loader.conf`:

     if_bwn_load="YES"
     bwn_v4_ucode_load="YES"

-Add the following two lines to `/etc/rc.conf`
+I added the following two lines to `/etc/rc.conf`

     wlans_bwn0="wlan0"
     ifconfig_wlan0="WPA DHCP"

-This assumes you are using WPA.
+This assumes I am using WPA and DHCP.

+I created the file named `etc/wpa_supplicant.conf` and added my SSID and password:

+    network={
+        ssid="my_SSID"
+        psk="my_password"
+    }

+I unplugged the ethernet cable and rebooted.
 When you reboot with these settings, you should see the WiFi LED on the keyboard light up.
+The LED is lit when the interface is "up," even if WiFi is disabled by the keyboard shortcut.

+You should see an IPv4 address when you use:

+    $ ifconfig wlan0

 ### Connect to an AP

-Install the GUI app "wifimgr" to connect to WiFi access points:
+I installed the GUI app "wifimgr" to connect to other WiFi access points:

-    pkg install wifimgr
+    # pkg install wifimgr

 ## Browser